 Converting a returning customer is 5-10x more cost effective than converting a new one.
-1 Once a customer converts initially, retention becomes the name of the game.
+Once a customer converts initially, retention becomes the name of the game.

 Lifecycle campaigns are an excellent way to re-engage customers who have previously bought from you.
 By leveraging information gathered from previous interactions, you can target them far more effectively than you could a brand-new visitor.

 Some products have a natural lifecycle, which understandably makes them ideal candidates for lifecycle campaigns.

 Goods in the health, beauty, and food sectors are often the simplest to figure out because they require the user to restock on a regular basis.
-In this case, Lifecycle remarketing can be a simple as sending a timely email asking “ready to re-order?”
+In this case, lifecycle remarketing can be as simple as sending a timely email asking “ready to re-order?”
 Better yet, if it’s a product they’ll use every month, offer to set up a recurring order.

 This can be helpful for: